 - Each resident will present one seminar per year in the CVM Resident Seminar Series.
 Topics must be selected three months in advance.

-- Each resident must have one major manuscript submitted to a refereed journal by the end of his or her program.
+- Each resident must complete a research project and have one major manuscript submitted or ready for submission to a refereed journal by the end of his or her program.

 - A certificate of residency will be awarded at the end of the residency only when stipulated requirements are satisfied and the resident’s committee members have signed the Residency Completion Form.